 Buzz's Spring Creek Fishing Report November 12, 2017

-There is a sporadic Baetis hatch on most afternoons.
+There are fair to good Baetis hatches on most afternoons.
 My favorite patterns for this are our Max’s Baetis, a CDC Baetis Comparadun, a Harrop Gray Olive Emerger or a Harrop Gray Olive Biot Dun, all in a size 20 or 22.

 The Nymph fishing has been good.
 There are various Mayfly nymphs available to the fish along with Midge Larva and Pupa, Scuds, Sow Bugs and Caddis Larva.
 Midge Larva and Midge Pupa patterns, Sawyer Pheasant Tails, Scuds, Sow Bugs, Caddis Larva and WD-40's have all been very effective.

 Most of the flies suggested above are locally tied and have been developed especially for the Paradise Valley Spring Creeks by the Spring Creek Specialists Fly Shop.

 We now have over 500 patterns just for the Paradise Valley Spring Creeks, including 65 patterns by Rene Harrop.